CSI-280/gitgood/README.md

     NOTE: (If working on OSX the default port 8080 will not work,
         you can instead [edit](https://github.com/vuejs/vue-cli/issues/36) the config files to change the port
         or just open another terminal and run it again which will put it on 8081)
+* If you get the error `sh: vue-cli-service: command not found`, make sure that Vue installed correctly

 ### Working in Vue
 The main files you should work in when working in a view project are the files